-In addition to the ten (10) above noted paid holidays, full time employees will be eligible for two (2) float holidays at straight time.
+In addition to the above noted holidays, full-time employees will be eligible for two (2) floating holidays.

 - (b) If another Federal, Provincial or Municipal holiday should be proclaimed during the term of this Agreement, such additional proclaimed holiday will replace one of the above-named holidays as agreed by the parties.
-The intent is that there will be no more than twelve (12) paid holidays per calendar year for the duration of this agreement. - (c) In a Home where float holidays exist, in order to qualify for the float holidays, a newly hired employee must have completed their probationary period to be eligible. - (d) Accommodations of Spiritual or Cultural Observances
+The intent is that there will be no more than twelve (12) paid holidays per calendar year for the duration of this agreement. - (c) In a Home where float holidays exist, in order to qualify for the float holidays, a newly hired employee must have completed their probationary period to be eligible. - (d) Accommodations of Spiritual or Cultural Observances as required by the Collective Agreement, on the holiday named in the Collective Agreement.
+A lieu day off will be the substitute day in accordance with Article 12.04.